 - 1. For Tier 3 Preferred Brand products, you will only pay your 2-month copay (\$74) for up to a 100-day supply at a mail-order pharmacy. - 2.
+There is at least a 30% cost-savings when using a Preferred Network Pharmacy or Mail-Order Pharmacy for a 3-month supply vs. using a Standard Network Pharmacy for a 3month supply. - 3.
 Test strips and glucometers are limited to the plan's preferred manufacturers.
-All medical supplies and/or devices should be provided and arranged through an In-Network Retail Pharmacy. - 3.
-Compounds are limited to a 30-day supply. - 4.
-The Food and Drug Administration (FDA) does not review bulk powders and chemicals; therefore, they do not meet the definition of a Part D drug and are excluded from coverage. - 5.
+All medical supplies and/or devices should be provided and arranged through an In-Network Retail Pharmacy. - 4.
+Compounds are limited to a 30-day supply.

+- 5. The Food and Drug Administration (FDA) does not review bulk powders and chemicals; therefore, they do not meet the definition of a Part D drug and are excluded from coverage. - 6.
 Vacation overrides are limited to 30 days.